-The activities of Plakentia Veterinary Clinic do not include preventive veterinary services.
+The activities of Plakentia Veterinary Clinic do not include preventive veterinary services,

-So vaccinations are not performed onsite.
+therefore vaccinations are not performed on site.

 Specialty veterinary services are offered to companion animals only by appointment.
 Cases are seen at the Clinic during opening hours.
 You can plan your visit by calling our front desk reception during working hours.
 In case of referrals, the referring veterinarian is advised to contact the Clinic's reception and ask to speak to the veterinary specialist who will be handling the case.
 The referring veterinarian may keep track of the animal's progress, getting constant updates.